junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby frowns, "How are you gonna do that?"

 "Upstairs wasn't paradise, but it was decent."
 Ash says, slowly sitting straight on the sofa.
 "Most people get to live their happiest memory, Ellen and Jo still got a Roadhouse -- though none of the customers were real.
 I got to do my own things.
 But this?"
 He gestures around him, referring to all the ghosts in the room.
-"This is something seriously wrong.
+"This is something seriously fucked up.
 And if I have to guess, my money is on you guys knowing something about that."

 "So why don't you catch us up, and let's see how we can help?"
 Ellen nods at Dean, raising an eyebrow.

-Dean blinks, "Help?"
+Dean blinks.
+"Help?"

 "We are still hunters, sweetheart."
 Ellen smiles at him.

 "And while you're at it, you might want to start with introducing Cas," Jo suggests, tilting her head at the old hunters looking closely in their way.
-"Some of the folks haven't met him before."
+"Some of the folks haven't met him before -- him, or his kind."

 Their eyes sweep on Cas, landing expectantly on Dean.

 Dean nods faintly, clearing his voice, gesturing at Cas.
-"Alright, folks.
+"Alright, everyone.
 This is Castiel.
 He's an Angel of the Lord.
 We've been working together for years."
 His finger draws a circle, rounding himself, Cas, and Sam in it.
-He finds it extraordinarily soothing, to just be able to do that.
+He finds it extraordinarily soothing to just be able to do that.

 He glances at Cas and runs right into his eyes.
 Dean adds, "He's a close friend -- our best friend, really."
 He lowers his eyes, looking at the tip of his boots.
 His mind briefly pops a voice, quietly asking if that's the best word he can find to describe Cas, and he tells it, out of habit, *yes it is*.
+He looks back up at the crowd.

 Ellen and Jo smiles small, and Bobby nods once.
-Ash gives Cas a once-over, and the other folks just listen to him.
+Ash gives Cas a once-over, and the other folks just listen to him intently.

 Dean carries on explaining the dying angel situation and the crashing Heaven problem to them.
-Which turns out to be a way longer explanation-slash-storytelling than he expected.
+Which turns out to be a way longer explanation and storytelling than he expected.
 He has to go all the way back to Abaddon to explain the First Blade, then Mark of Cain, then the Darkness, to finally reach the part of explaining what's causing all those angels dying.

 And the possible solution with Michael and Lucifer.

 "So you are living in a dead secret community's secret base, with a locked-up Devil in it.
 And you want the Devil to basically willingly self-sacrifice in order to save the whole world and all the remaining angels and the falling souls."
 Ellen summarizes slowly.

-"And by Devil, we're talking about the same Devil we ran into at that time with those demons and Hellhounds."
+"And by Devil, we're talking about the same Devil we ran into at that time with those demons and Hellhounds before the Apocalypse?"
 Jo adds, eyes straight on Dean.

 Dean winces, looking away.
 "Yes," he admits, tasting a bitterness on his tongue.
-"And we also have to help Lucifer get stronger, more powerful and brighter, to even think of making it work."
+"And we probably also have to help Lucifer get stronger, more powerful and brighter, to even think of making it work."

-Bobby says decisively, "We should all go to bunker, then."
+Bobby says decisively, glancing around the crowd, "We should all go to bunker, then."

 Dean nods, "Thinking the same here."